 - Is discipline the most effective method with children?

 The ineffectiveness and injustice of discipline, as opposed to compassion and understanding, is one of the recurring themes in this movie.
 Discuss the value of both, and set up provisions on how to best frame their usages in context.

-In the French countryside, two rival gangs of children from the villages of Longeverne and Velran are constantly at war with each other, for no other motive than an ancestral peasant rivalry.
+“La Guerre des Boutons” (The War of Buttons) is set in the French countryside, where two rival gangs of children from the villages of Longeverne and Velran are constantly at war with each other, for no other motive than an ancestral peasant rivalry.